Brittany oysters, iodized varieties

 Head to the nearby oyster bars for a tasting of Breton oysters, accompanied by a glass of white wine.

-In Fréhel, go to Alain Audineau, an oyster and mussel producer in the Bay of Fresnaye.
-It is possible to savor your oysters on site or order a platter to enjoy at home.
-With a zest of lemon, a few shallots or good fresh bread accompanied by semi-salted butter, there are a thousand and one ways to prepare oysters.
+With a zest of lemon, a little shallot or good fresh bread accompanied by salted butter, there are a thousand and one ways to prepare oysters.

 In the heart of Plévenon, a producer of cupped oysters from Cap Fréhel and bouchot mussels awaits you for a tasty tasting.
 For four generations, producers of Wonders of Cape Town share their know-how with passion.